 It is common for indoor arenas to separate the armory/kit up area from the battlefield.
 When considering space requirements you'll also need to factor in space for the foyer, party rooms, restrooms, offices, and food and beverage will be added to these figures.

-Regarding the minimum area in which to play, we have squeezed into 30ft x 30ft area (that was inside a pavilion as part of a Comicon, where space was at a premium!).
+Regarding the minimum area in which to play, we have squeezed into a 30ft x 30ft (10m x 10m) area and that was inside a pavilion as part of a Comicon, where space was at a premium!

 In this small area, we only had 10 players at a time.
+Five on the red team and five on the blue team.
 And we kept the games short, around 5 minutes in duration.

 Recently we created a pop-up laser tag arena in a shopping mall.
 The indoor laser tag maze was 40ft (12m) by 50Ft (15m).
 In this maze, we had up to 18 people playing at once.
 We ran 10-minute games every 15 minutes all day.